 New approaches to preventing workplace bullying

-This project aims to develop an evidence-based toolkit of approaches to preventing or addressing workplace bullying.
+We're developing an evidence-based toolkit of approaches to preventing or addressing workplace bullying.

-Read the Abridged Summary which highlights the six key prevention factors.
+Read Workplace bullying: six key prevention factors.

 Project overview